tfiers/sharp/README.md

 $ sharp scheduler start ~/luigi-scheduler
 ```

-Similarly, `sharp scheduler stop` and `sharp scheduler state` commands are
+Similarly, "`sharp scheduler stop`" and "`sharp scheduler state`" commands are
 provided.

 > The Luigi scheduling server can only run as a daemon on Linux-like operating